 FSAs are IRS-approved, tax-exempt accounts that saves you valuable tax dollars on eligible medical expenses.
 Each pay period, an amount of money that you have specified is deducted from your gross pay before federal income, Social Security, and Medicare taxes are calculated.

-Flex-Plan Services, Inc. is the FSA administrator for Public Employees’ Benefits Board (PEBB) members.
+Navia Benefit Solutions (formerly Flex-Plan Services). is the FSA administrator for Public Employees’ Benefits Board (PEBB) members.

-As you incur eligible medical expenses, you may request withdrawals from your account to reimburse yourself for out-of-pocket expenses incurred by submitting a claim form with your bills to Flex-Plan Services.
+As you incur eligible medical expenses, you may request withdrawals from your account to reimburse yourself for out-of-pocket expenses incurred by submitting a claim form with your bills to Navia.
 Reimbursement will be issued in the form of a check or direct deposit reimbursement, whichever you elect.

 FSA funds not used during the plan year will be forfeited.

 If you are eligible for PEBB-sponsored benefits, you can enroll in a the FSA as long as you are not already enrolled in a Health Savings Account (HSA) through a Consumer-Directed Health Plan (CDHP).
 Eligible FSA expenses will be reimbursed to you, and can include charges to:

 These individuals do not need to be covered under your PEBB medical plan for their expenses to be reimbursed from your FSA.

 Current plan participants must re-enroll in the plan each year in order to continue their participation.
 Open Enrollment is held during the month of November each year, with the FSA going into effect January 1 of the following year.

 New hires who wish to enroll in an FSA must do so within 31 days from date of hire.
 Participation becomes effective the first day of the month following receipt of the properly completed enrollment form.
 Funds are available for those claims incurred after the account is set up.